logological/logological.org/content/pages/um-foss.md

 ### Setting up incoming mail (IMAP)

 For incoming mail, configure your e-mail client with the following settings.
-(Note that the exact labels may vary from client to client.)
+(Note that the field names may vary from client to client.)

 <dl>
 <dt>Server type</dt>